 - Data storage locations

-DFA uses the following basic elements or symbols to describe how the data flows in a system.
+We use the following basic elements or DFD symbols to describe how the data flows in a system.
 Please note that this tutorial follows Gane and Sarson’s style of symbols developed by Chris Gane and Trish Sarson.